 Because cloud services operate on a subscription model, you can amortise the cost of the investment over time, allowing for predictability and flexibility for scaling up or down.

-Furthermore, additional cost benefits of cloud’s subscription model include:
+Furthermore, additional cost benefits of the cloud platform subscription model include:

-Because building, implementing and maturing cloud strategies will continue to be a high priority in the coming years, particularly as businesses move towards more hybrid workplaces, IT teams must take the steps to move to a cloud-first strategy.
-Gartner suggests in its 2017 Planning Guide for Cloud Computing:
+Because building, implementing and maturing a cloud migration strategy will continue to be a high priority in the coming years, particularly as businesses move towards more hybrid workplaces, IT teams must take the steps to move to a cloud-first strategy.
+In Gartner's 2020 Planning Guide for Cloud Computing, they suggested:

 Gartner advises to start building a cloud-first strategy now, if you haven't done so already.
-Most organisations will find the transition will take time, and can be difficult.
+Most organisations will find the cloud journey takes time and can be difficult.
 The report suggests the following as a cloud migration strategy: